PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 - b) Somewhat disappointed
 - c) Not disappointed

-You want to learn everything you possibly can about people who answer "very disappointed".
-Organize a call and talk to these users.
+Learn everything you possibly can about people who answer "very disappointed".
+Organize a call with them.
 Ask open-ended, probing questions to understand why they love your product.
 Do the same for users in the "somewhat disappointed" cohort.

 Based on his research of 100+ startups, Ellis believes 40% answering "very disappointed" is a strong signal of product-market fit.
 The more responses you get, the more reliable the signal.
 Ellis recommends a minimum of 30:

 > "In my experience, a minimum of 30 responses is needed before the survey becomes directionally useful.
 At 100+ responses I am much more confident in the results." – Sean Ellis[^2]

-An open research project run by Hiten Shah[^3], co-founder of KISSmetrics, used the PMF Survey on 731 Slack users, the results showed:
+An open research project[^3] run by Hiten Shah, co-founder of KISSmetrics, used the PMF Survey on 731 Slack users, the results showed:

 - 51% responded they would be very disappointed if they couldn't use Slack
 - These users believed it increased productivity and improved collaboration